 I believe in thoroughly enjoying life and enjoying delicious foods, but I'm also passionate about maintaining a lean, muscular physique.
-These two pursuits, if you've never personally tried juggling them before, can be extremely difficult to balance.
+These two pursuits can be extremely difficult to balance.

-Intermittent fasting is simply the practice of going an extended period of time taking in zero calories—basically drinking only plain water and either black coffee or tea.
-Many variations of IF exist, but my preferred method involves fasting for 16 hours, then eating all of my food during an eight-hour window commonly called the "feeding window."
-This type of IF is often called "16/8" fasting.
+Intermittent fasting is simply the practice of going an extended period taking in zero calories—basically drinking only plain water and either black coffee or tea.
+Many variations of IF exist, but my preferred method involves fasting for 16 hours, then eating during an eight-hour "feeding window."
+This type of IF is often called 16:8 fasting.

-Does Sleeping At Night Count As Hours Toward The Fast?
+Does Sleeping Count As Hours Toward The Fast?

-What Can I Eat Or Drink While Intermittent Fasting?
+How to Intermittent Fast—What Should I Eat or Drink While Fasting?

-When it comes to calorie-free drinks with artificial sweeteners (like flavored waters and diet soda), there's some uncertainty.
-There's some evidence to show that some artificial sweeteners cause an insulin response, which would then blunt your ability to burn fat and contradict the point of being in a fasted state, but that's up for debate in the scientific community.
+Calorie-free drinks with artificial sweeteners (like flavored waters and diet soda), can be problematic.
+There's evidence that some artificial sweeteners cause an insulin response, which would blunt your ability to burn fat and contradict the point of being in a fasted state, but that's up for debate in the scientific community.

-To be on the safe side, I recommend not drinking artificially sweetened beverages during a fast.
-If you're absolutely dying for something other than water or plain coffee or tea during the last few hours of a fast, opt for a sparkling water that's very lightly flavored with something like natural lime.
+If you're absolutely dying for something other than water or plain coffee or tea during the last few hours, opt for a sparkling water that's very lightly flavored with something like natural lime.

 Do I Need To Cram A Day's Worth Of Meals Into Eight Hours?

-In theory, you'll be eating the same number of calories and macros per day, just with a different meal schedule than a typical eat-every-few-hours nutrition plan.
-Of course, you can always tweak calories and macros if and when your physique and training goals change.
+In theory, you eat the same number of calories and macros per day, just with a different meal schedule than a typical eat-every-few-hours plan.
+You can always tweak calories and macros if your physique and training goals change.

-What Should I Eat As My First Meal Following A Fast?
+What Should I Eat First Following A Fast?

-How About BCAAs?
-Can I Sip On Those During My Fast?
+Can I Sip On BCAAs During My Fast?

-As you probably know, amino acids combine to form protein.
-There are 20 aminos that are used as the building blocks of protein, including the nine essential amino acids (leucine, isoleucine, valine, tryptophan, threonine, phenylalanine, methionine, lysine, and histidine), as well as the 11 nonessential amino acids (arginine, serine, cysteine, glycine, proline, alanine, tyrosine, aspartic acid, asparagine, glutamic acid, and glutamine).
-If you consume just one of these amino acids, you're essentially consuming some small amount of protein and therefore are technically not fasting.
+There are 20 aminos that are used as the building blocks of protein, including the nine essential amino acids as well as the 11 nonessential aminos.
+If you consume just one of them, you're essentially taking in protein and are technically not fasting.

-One exception for using BCAAs during fasting is if you train in a fasted state.
-Here, you can sip on BCAAs (along with the other aminos) during your workout.
-When you're exercising, BCAAs are a powerful source of energy for the muscles.
-And since you're just sipping on a drink with BCAAs in it, you're not pounding down a bunch of them.
-The benefits of BCAAs for your workout outweigh any potential negatives on fasting.
+One exception is if you train in a fasted state.
+In that case, you can sip on aminos during your workout.
+The benefits of BCAAs for your workout outweigh any potential negatives.

 Amino acids that aren't proteinogenic can be consumed during fasting.
-For example, it's OK to have beta-alanine, betaine, D-aspartic acid and—even though they're not technically amino acids, but many people classify them as such—carnitine and creatine.
-These are fine to sip on during the day, especially if you're training in a fasted state.
+For example, it's OK to have beta-alanine, betaine, D-aspartic acid and—even though they're not technically amino acids—L-carnitine and creatine, especially if you're training in a fasted state.